 Impacted teeth are generally more susceptible to tooth decay and will likewise promote gum disease as they make it harder to maintain good dental hygiene.
 Ultimately, impacted wisdom teeth can endanger adjacent teeth, oral health, and your overall well-being.

 Can Wisdom Teeth Shift Your Teeth’ Position?

 There is simply not enough evidence to suggest that your wisdom teeth’ eruption will cause problems with your other teeth’ alignment.
 There are many other reasons why your tooth alignment might shift over time, but third molar eruption just isn’t one of them.

 You can rest easy; if your dentist says you will get your wisdom teeth soon, that will only mean a short surgical extraction and plenty of ice cream.

 Do I Have to Remove My Wisdom Teeth for Braces?

-Ok, so here comes the hard part for many patients and their parents.
+Okay, so here comes the hard part for many patients and their parents.
 People usually think that they’ll have to wait until after someone removes their wisdom teeth to make the most out of their orthodontic treatment.

-People think that because of the misconception we’re trying to clear out.
+People think that because of the misconception, we’re trying to clear out.
 Since the eruption of your third molars won’t shift your teeth around, you won’t have to fear them ruining your hard-earned results from the planned orthodontic care.